deviceTRUST/Configurations/Multi-Hop/1-ManagedHops/README.md

 # 1 - Managed Hops

-This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario where a licensed deviceTRUST Agent is deployed on every hop along the chain.
+This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario where a licensed deviceTRUST Agent is deployed and configured on every hop along the chain.
 It does, thus, cater mainly for Multi-Hop scenarios in the networks of deviceTRUST customers.

 The "Managed Hops" scenario can be implemented with the deviceTRUST standard components.
 It gives full flexibility of the Multi-Hop path and the data to be evaluated.